zach010/PrimeOptimus/README.md

 With this method it is possible to make good predictions of large Mersenne Primes without too much computing.
 Any number entered that is not Prime will return within a few seconds because of the way the algorithm works.
-The more threads your system has, a number will get a broader spectrum of parallel sampling spread across its domain (at the same time) giving even more strength to a Prime prediction without need for full a computation.
+The more threads your system has, a number will get a broader spectrum of parallel sampling spread across its domain giving even more strength to a Prime prediction without need for full a computation.
 Fish for a Prime by inspecting the number from multiple vantage points simultaneously.
 (I am working on a Cuda Version)
 ```